Make your own shop more successful with conversion hacking? Arrange a free appointment with Jörg Dennis Krüger now: https://jdk.de/termin/

 “Yes and Google, what methods do you want to use at Google?
 Do you want to use remarketing on Google, which we got from Facebook, or do you want to book AdWords or do you want reach, simply with display ads on Google, what do you want to do?"
 "Oh yeah, wow, I don't know now, I have to... or do I have to ask someone on the ads team."

-This lady really has the courage – or simply no idea – to ask me how we want to split the budget and she lacks the minimum information.
-I then pushed her until she at least made me a plan, where she says which positioning she books, which CTRs she accepts, which conversion rates she accepts, which motifs she wants to place where so that we had a plan and don't just have wildly spent budget and too.
+This lady really has the courage - or simply no idea - to ask me how we want to divide the budget and she lacks the minimum information.
+I then pushed her until she at least made me a plan, where she says which positioning she books, which CTRs she assumes, which conversion rates she assumes, which motifs she wants to place where so that we had a plan and not just wildly spent budget and also.

 So that in the next step, when we have this plan and realize that things are going differently because, of course, things never go according to plan, then I also know how I have to change it - I already have assumptions and stuff like that further - but overall the whole agency approach doesn't make sense to plan for so long.
 You have to approach it in a very pragmatic way, especially when it comes to Facebook, especially when it comes to social media advertising, I have to be much closer to it and the obligation-to-bring attitude that many agencies have gets on my nerves.
 "Dear customer, please provide us with the motifs, texts - where is that supposed to go and so on."